DENTAL RECEPTIONIST CERTIFICATE

-The course includes time in the computer lab so students have the opportunity to practice scheduling and entering patient information just like they would in a dental office.
+The program includes time on computers so students have the opportunity to practice scheduling and entering patient information just like they would in a dental office.
 Students are expected to study a lot outside of class time so that they can memorize the required dental terminology.

-Students should meet the following prerequisites before registering:
+Students should meet all the following prerequisites before registering:

 - High school graduation (in any country)

-- Strong verbal and written English skills; English 12 or equivalent is highly recommended — English language assessment is available at all information sessions
+- Strong verbal and written English skills; English 12 or equivalent is highly recommended — English language assessment is available if required

 - Basic computer skills